-- In the External Document No. field, use this as a reference for the refund cheque (for example, return order number).
+- In the External Document No. field, use this as a reference for the refund check (for example, return order number).

 - In the Account Type field, select Customer.

-- In the Account No. field, select the customer's account number that the refund cheque is being issued to.
+- In the Account No. field, select the customer's account number that the refund check is being issued to.

 - In the Amount field, enter the amount to be refunded.